 Call Center Compliance – Using Technology to Follow the Key Rules and Regulations

-by Scott Kendrick, VP of Marketing at CallMiner
+by Scott Kendrick, VP of Strategy at CallMiner

 Risk taking is an essential element of business success.
 The

 marketing team might embark on a new edgy slogan to grab attention, or the